Skip to content

 Validated Architectures

-The analytical modes (roofline, cross-model, trained-roofline) have been validated against real vLLM measurements on these architectures:
+The latency models have been validated against real vLLM measurements on:

 • Qwen 2.5 1.5B/3B, Qwen 3 14B